Should you write “voice mail” or “voicemail”?

 Settling the Score

-We looked to a few top-notch sources to decide whether or not our Unlimited Minutes Plans and Unlimited Users Plans need a refresher in primary school English.
+We looked to a few top-notch sources to decide whether or not our Unlimited Minutes Plans need a refresher in primary school English.

 Our first stop, the Merriam-Webster Dictionary, reveals that both “voicemail” and “voice mail” are correct.
 It cites the two-word version as the primary usage type (sorry 70,000 searchers!), but recognizes the single-word variant as common.